-One review of studies found that a medium-firm, self-adjusted mattress is best when it comes to comfort, sleep quality, and spinal alignment.
+A 2015 review found that a medium-firm, self-adjusted mattress is best when it comes to comfort, sleep quality, and spinal alignment.

-It’s also important to look for something that gives good support — especially if you’re dealing with pressure points.
-Look for options that are explicitly designed to minimize pain in the shoulders and hips while supporting the spine.
+It’s also important to look for something that gives good support — especially if you’re looking for pressure point relief.
+Look for options that are explicitly designed to minimize pain in the shoulders and hips and to support the spine.